 “Patients should be aware that if they have risk factors for blockages in the heart, they’re at risk for developing blockages in their legs,” Dr. Campia commented.
 “Smoking and diabetes are the strongest risk factors for PAD.
-Patients who smoke or have diabetes have 3x the risk for PAD than people who do not smoke or have diabetes.”
+Patients who smoke or have diabetes have 3x the risk for PAD compared to people who don’t smoke or have diabetes.”

 What type of symptoms should patients be looking for?

-“Usually the symptoms include pain, cramping, and tiredness in the legs when patients walk, and these symptoms often stop when they stop walking.
-Patients should pay attention to symptoms that may be mild, like having weird aches and pains when they walk or if their legs tire easily,” said Dr. Campia, while stressing that not all patients with PAD will experience these symptoms.
+“Usually the symptoms include pain, cramping, and tiredness in the legs when walking, but the symptoms often subside when patients stop walking.
+Patients should pay attention to symptoms that may be mild, like having weird aches and pains when walking or legs that tire easily,” said Dr. Campia, while stressing that not all patients with PAD will experience these symptoms.
 “Only 30% of patients with blockages have these typical symptoms.
 Many patients have very generic symptoms, such as heavy legs or pain in the legs that lasts even after they’ve stopped walking.”

 How is PAD treated?

 Traditionally, healthcare providers have focused on addressing the risk factors for PAD to help patients avoid it.
 This strategy includes encouraging patients to quit smoking and treating PAD-related health issues, such as high blood pressure, high cholesterol, and diabetes.

 Until recently, secondary prevention for patients with PAD meant treating them with aspirin or clopidogrel.
 However, results from a trial called COMPASS suggested that a low-dose anticoagulant (sometimes called a blood thinner) paired with aspirin could help better protect patients.